houqp/apps/map/PLAN.md

   * last known location of my device
   * real time device location tracking
 * connect map app with imageviewer app?
   * show images based on it's taken location on the map (good for showcase pictures taken during travel)
 * fetch data from services like scheme and display events on the map?

 ## Attack Plan

+### Get prepared
+* learn more about AngularJS and doctrine
+* learn more about leaflet and API for Openrouteservice, mapquest
+* dive into OC's API, hook system, etc
+* do workout to collect lots of route data for later use ;)

+### The core part
-* port current map app to new appframework, using AngularJS of course :)
+* port current map app to new appframework, using AngularJS and doctrine :)
+* make sure the map app can robustly manage points and routes (store, export, import, edit and share).

+### Adding features
-* implement map app's own basic features:
+* design and implement map app's plugin system
-  * bookmark management
+* write features using map app's plugin system:
   * getting directions
-  * route management
+  * advanced point and route management
-* design and implement map app API for other OC apps to use
+* integrate map app with other OC maps
-  * the first usage of the API can be showing location in calendar's events
-  * show people's location in contact app
+  * show embedded map in contact calendar app.

+### Adding more features
-* design and implement map app API for other general applications (marble for example)
+* design and implement map app API for expernal applications (marble for example)
   * see if we can coordinate with marble GSoC project at KDE side for this part
 * if I got extra time, pick some of the extensions to hack on